-Congestive heart failure at 30 motivated Travis Ghee to focus his life on better health, family and friends.
+Congestive heart failure at 30 motivated Travis Ghee to refocus his life on family, friends and better health

 Travis Ghee has an intensity honed by years working as a firefighter and extradition agent transporting prisoners across the country.
 His quick smile and laugh soften his demeanor, but he looks like a man who could still handle a hard-nosed criminal or raging house fire.

 You’d never guess Ghee doesn’t have a perceptible pulse because an electric pump embedded near his heart is circulating his blood.
 At 30 years old, Travis was diagnosed with congestive heart failure.

 In 2011, Ghee was finishing his day transporting a prisoner from Moab, Utah, when he had trouble catching his breath during dinner.

 “I went to the emergency room and they thought I was having a heart attack,” said Ghee.
 “They slapped nitro patches on me and hooked me up to all these machines.
 The doctor told me it was congestive heart failure.
 I asked, “What can I do to get better and get back to work?”
 The doctor said, “You don’t understand, your life just changed.”

 Travis had to quit his job, move back home to Murfreesboro and begin treatment with drug therapy.
 After three years even the drugs couldn’t help his weakened heart pump enough blood.
 To save his life, surgeons with the Heart Failure Program at Vanderbilt University Medical Center implanted a left ventricular assist device, or LVAD, in his chest to take over much of the work of his heart.